Compound Arm Exercises to Build Bigger Bicep & Tricep

 9. Landmine Press

-The Landmine chest press is not a popular compound exercise, but it offers many benefits, such as helping you build your inner and upper chest muscles as well as the arm and deltoids.
+The Landmine chest press is not a popular compound exercise, but it offers many benefits, such as helping you build your inner and upper chest muscles and the arm and deltoids.

-The exercise can be performed in a kneeling position, which increases core involvement and improves the stability and strength of the abdominal muscles.
+The exercise can be performed in a kneeling position, increasing core involvement and improving the stability and strength of the abdominal muscles.

 Landmine Chest Press